5zig/The-5zig-Mod-API-2.0/README.md

-The 5zig Mod API 2.0
+The 5zig Mod API 2.1
 ====================
-The 5zig Mod ServerAPI is a plugin created for easy communication from a Plugin to a Client using CustomPayloads.
+The 5zig Mod ServerAPI is a plugin created for easy communication from a Plugin to a Client using Custom Payloads / Plugin messaging.
 This will of course only work if the user has got The 5zig Mod installed (http://5zig.eu/downloads).

 Download link of the API is here: http://5zig.eu/u/api (Last updated on 10.05.2015-10:00)